Medical radiation physics

 Research and Development:

-High energetic ionizing radiation plays an important role in modern medicine, engineering and natural sciences.
-Within the six working groups of our division more than 40 scientists and students on all levels are working to in the field of radiation detection and measurement.
-Our goal is to develop the best radiation detection devices and most advanced methods for the dosimetry of high energetic ionizing radiation.
+High energetic ionizing radiation plays an important role in modern medicine, engineering, space- and natural sciences.
+Within the six working groups of our division more than 30 scientists, engineers and students are working in the field of radiation and particle detection and measurements.

-- Photon, Electron and Hadron beams in Radiotherapy
+- Dosimetry for Photon, Electron and Hadron Beams in Radiotherapy

 - Reference Dosimetry for above radiation types